-The District refinanced outstanding debt obligations during the past two fiscal years resulting in a savings of \$6.3 million over the remaining life of the bonds.
+The District refinanced outstanding debt obligations in fiscal years 2015 and 2016 resulting in a savings of \$6.3 million over the remaining life of the bonds.

 Contacting the District's Financial Management

 This financial report is designed to provide our citizens and taxpayers with a general overview of the District's finances.
 If you have questions about this report or need additional information, contact Nancy J. Rasinske, Chief Financial Officer, Grand Ledge Public Schools, 220 Lamson Street, Grand Ledge, Michigan 48837 or by telephone at (517) 925-5422.